jethrolarson/jethrolarson.github.com/blog.md

 ---
-title: Posts - Jethro Larson
+title: Jethro's Thoughts and Articles
 layout: post
 ---
-<h1>Jethro's Thoughts and Articles</h1>
 Sometimes I like to write up my thoughts and I'm getting tired of all my shit being locked behind increasingly corrupt walled gardens so I'm moving stuff here as I can.
 As you may guess I'm going to be inconsistent in my professionalism on this part of this site.
 I am not representing any of my employers here, I'm just a human.

 <ul>